Eugenio Viola: Life and work

 From 2009 to 2012, he was the Curator of the Project Room, a space dedicated to young and experimental artists organizing a network residence and exhibition program in partnership with institutions and art organizations from the Middle East (Transit project), and an annual performance festival named Corpus.
 Art in Action (2009-2012), where he presented site-specific performances of Ron Athey, Angela Barretta, Tobias Bernstrup, Andrea Cusumano, Kira O’Reilly, Jamie Shovlin and Lustfaust, Milica Tomic, Maria José Arjona, Tania Bruguera, Regina José Galindo, Teresa Margolles, among the others.

-He curated the Italian Pavilion at the 59th Venice Biennial, Storia della Note e Destino delle Comete [History of Night and Destiny of Comets], where for the first time in the history of the Italian Pavilion, was presented the work of a single artist, in response to his appointment he declares “A decisive proposal, equating national participation alike other countries.
+He curated the Italian Pavilion at the 59th Venice Biennial, Storia della Note e Destino delle Comete [History of Night and Destiny of Comets], which for the first time in the history of the Italian Pavilion presented the work of a single artist.
+In response to his appointment, he declared: “A decisive proposal, equating national participation alike other countries.
 It will be a visionary, courageous project, as is in Tosatti's chords and also in mine.
 Gian Maria Tosatti has an eccentric background.
 He has created powerful installations that combine many media, a bit like the synthesis of the arts.
 History of Night and Destiny of Comets is, for both of us, to date, the most important chapter in this tale, in which our stories once again intertwine and confront each other.
 This project also cannot fail to take into account our uncertain, metapandemic present”.

 As a guest curator, Viola has worked extensively.
 He curated the Estonian Pavilion at the 56th Venice Biennial (Jaanus Samma, Not Suitable for Work.
 A Chairman’s Tale, 2015), whose iteration at the Museum of the Occupations in Tallinn was listed by the American Hyperallergic amongst the top 15 exhibitions around the world in 2016.
 Other major projects include: Regina José Galindo, Mechanisms of Power (Frankfurter Kunstverein, Frankfurt, Germany, 2016); The Prince and Queens by Karol Radziszewski (CoCA.
 Center of Contemporary Art, Torun, Poland,2014); Mark Raidpere's The Damage (EKKM- Contemporary Art Museum of Estonia, Tallinn, 2013); the first iteration of the pioneering Marina Abramović’s The Abramović Method (PAC - Contemporary Art Pavilion, Milan, Italy, 2012); and the most comprehensive retrospective of Orlan to date, Le Récit (Musée d’art moderne and contemporain de Saint Etienne Métropole, France, 2007).

 He has curated over 70 exhibitions internationally.